AlbertoGonzalezOlmos/matlabTools/README.md

 # matlabTools
 Tools developed in matlab that improve existing algorithms.

-vMHD: vectorized implementation of the Modified Haussdord Distance.
+vMHD: vectorized implementation of the Modified Hausdorff Distance.
  - improves computation speed of this algorithm commonly implemented using for-loops.